juanlao7/codeclose/README.md

 ## Under construction

-This project was born as the license system of [Protopipe](https://juanlao7.github.io/protopipe_web/) but then I thought that it may help someone else, so I decided to separate it into another repository and publish it as an open source tool under the MIT License.
+Codeclose was born as an internal license system for [Protopipe](https://juanlao7.github.io/protopipe_web/).
+However, since it may help someone else, I decided to separate it into another repository and publish it as an open source tool under the MIT License.

-In the commit history of this repository you will find weird commit messages, because they originally belonged to Protopipe's repository.
-You will also find that there are no tests, and the reason is that I invested most of my time developing a suite for testing the obfuscated \& encrypted version of Protopipe.
-If made the assumption that if Protopipe worked fine, then Codeclose works too.

-I am currently not developing this project, but if you find any bug or you have a feature request, I will probably find time to fix or implement it.
+I am not actively working on this project, but if you find any bug or you have any feature request, I will surely find time to fix or implement it.
 Feel free to use [the issue tracker](https://github.com/juanlao7/codeclose/issues) or [contact me](https://juanlao7.github.io/codeclose/contact).

+In the commit history of this repository you will find strange commit messages that talk about things not related to this repository.
+The reason is that those commits originally belonged to Protopipe's repository and contained more changes.

+You will also find weird that this project has no tests.
+The reason is that I invested most of my time developing a suite for testing the obfuscated \& encrypted code of Protopipe.
+I made the assumption that, if Protopipe works fine, then Codeclose works too.